nagromc/openwrt-configuration-for-livebox/README.md

 ## Requirements

 You need a Unix-like environment to run the installer.
-The installation script has **not** been tested on Windows (Cygwin).
+The installation script has **not** been tested on Windows (Cygwin or WSL).

 ## Installation